Where is the course delivered?

 Who is the course for?

-This is an exciting and stimulating practical course for those who have achieved a City & Guilds level 2 furniture qualification and want to learn more about designing and making high quality ‘one-off' pieces of bespoke furniture.
-The course centres around the purpose built furniture workshop and will enable you to develop and improve your practical skills while increasing your knowledge of furniture design and manufacture, with the aim of working in the fine woodworking industry or setting up your own workshop.
+This exciting and stimulating hands on practical course is for those who want to learn the skills necessary for designing and making high quality one-off pieces of bespoke furniture.
+The course will enable you to develop and improve your practical skills whilst increasing your knowledge of furniture design and manufacture with the aim of working in the fine woodworking industry or setting up your own workshop.

-There is a mixture of practical and theoretical sessions with a strong emphasis on professional standard practical skills.
 The course has a very strong bias towards designing contemporary pieces of furniture while reflecting on and maintaining traditional furniture design and manufacturing skills.
-You will develop your appreciation and knowledge of design principles and then use these skills to design & manufacture a minimum of two exhibition standard pieces of furniture.
-Topics of study include:
+You will develop an appreciation and knowledge of design principles, then use these skills to design and manufacture a minimum of two commercial standard pieces of furniture.